Rendon, Soto power Nationals past Twins | Devdiscourse

 Minnesota tied it in the bottom of the first on an RBI single by Eddie Rosario, driving in Luis Arraez, who had doubled.
 The Nationals took a 3-1 lead in the third on a bases-loaded fielder's choice by Soto and an RBI single by Cabrera.
 The Twins cut it to 3-2 in the bottom half of the inning on Cruz's 36th homer of the season, a 460-foot drive that landed in the restaurant above the batter's eye in center field.

-Eaton hit his 14th homer of the season, and Cabrera added an RBI triple to highlight a three-run fifth to increase Washington's lead to 6-2.
+Eaton hit his 14th homer, and Cabrera added an RBI triple to highlight a three-run fifth to increase Washington's lead to 6-2.
 An RBI single by Cruz cut it to 6-3, but the Nationals answered with four runs in the sixth on a two-run double by Rendon and a two-run homer by Soto, his 34th, off reliever Kohl Stewart.
-Minnesota cut it to 10-6 in the eighth on a two-run homer by Schoop and an RBI single by LaMonte Wade Jr., and had the bases loaded with one out.
+Minnesota cut it to 10-6 in the eighth on a two-run homer by Schoop and an RBI single by LaMonte Wade Jr. and had the bases loaded with one out.
 But Fernando Rodney then struck out Cruz and Jorge Polanco to get out of the jam.

 Gomes hit a two-run homer in the ninth to end the scoring.